George Gause: Personal life and education

+Political career

 He served two terms as Bartow's mayor from 1971 to 1977.

 Gause was interviewed in 1975, for the Button Project.

+Honors

 There is a George H. Gause Elementary school located in Bartow, Florida, while two streets are named after him.
 The Martin Luther King Day celebration in Bartow honors him in its name.
 In 2002, he was inducted into the Polk County Public Schools Hall of Fame.